 In line with NICE guidance, in SEL, CGM should be initiated by a team with expertise in its use, as part of supporting people to self-manage their diabetes.
 CGM devices have been added on to the SEL formulary with a RAGG category of "AMBER 1" for adults living with type 1 diabetes.
 The AMBER 1 RAGG category means that the CGM devices available on FP10 prescriptions (Lists 2 and 3) can be initiated in primary care after a recommendation from an 'appropriate specialist' in line with SEL guidance.
-Whilst initiation is most likely to be undertaken by specialist diabetes teams, initiation can be undertaken by an 'appropriate specialist' in other settings (e.g. GP practices).
-The 'appropriate specialist' must be able to assess suitability of the CGM device for the individuals clinical need, have experience and expertise in CGM use, be competent in initiating (including training on the use of the device) and provide ongoing support and monitoring.
+Whilst initiation is most likely to be undertaken by specialist diabetes teams, initiation can be undertaken by an 'appropriate specialist' in other settings (e.g. GP practice).
+The appropriate specialist must be able to assess suitability of the CGM device for the individuals clinical need, have experience and expertise in CGM use, be competent in initiating (including training on the use of the device) and provide ongoing support and monitoring.
 There are certain CGM systems that can only be initiated by specialist teams and these are listed below.

 If initiated by the specialist diabetes team, a minimum of 4 weeks of sensors and transmitters will be issued to the individual at initiation.
 A request for primary care to take over prescribing will be detailed in a standard clinic letter.
-There is no requirement for a shared care or transfer of prescribing form for CGM for adults living with type 1 diabetes.
 Where people are changed from one CGM device to another CGM device due to clinical need, if urgent, the specialist team will supply a minimum of 4 weeks of sensors and transmitter.
 If the changeover is not deemed to be urgent, the specialist team will request primary care initiate the new device.
 Specialist teams will have provided education to the individual on use of the new CGM system and a standard clinic letter will detail the CGM device and primary care prescribing request.

-Some CGM systems are only available through specialist diabetes teams .(supply chain only) Therefore, any requests for supplies for the following CGM systems should be referred back to the initiating team as these are not available through GP practices/community pharmacy:
+Some CGM systems are only available through hospital specialist teams.
+Therefore, any requests for supplies for the following CGM systems should be referred back to the initiating team as these are not available through community pharmacy:

 - Dexcom G6 & Dexcom G7

 - Freestyle Libre 3

-- Medtronic Guardian 3 & Medtronic Guardian 4
+- Medtronic Guardian 3 and Medtronic Guardian 4

-- Medtrum Touchcare Nano
+- Medtrum TouchCare Nano